tpoechtrager/cctools-port/README.md

 # Apple cctools port for Linux, *BSD and Windows (Cygwin) #

-Current Version: 895 + ld64-274.2.
+Current Version: 921 + ld64-409.12.
 Originally ported by [cjacker](http://ios-toolchain-based-on-clang-for-linux.googlecode.com).

 ## SUPPORTED HOSTS ##

 **SUPPORTED OPERATING SYSTEMS:**

-Linux, FreeBSD, NetBSD, OpenBSD, DragonFlyBSD,
+Linux, FreeBSD, Mac OS X and iOS

-Windows (Cygwin), Mac OS X and iOS
+Other BSDs may or may not work.

 **SUPPORTED HOST ARCHITECTURES:**